alexle/alexle.github.com/posts/first-14er-grays-and-torreys-peak.markdown

 <a href="/static/torreys_climb2.jpg"><img src="/static/torreys_climb2.jpg" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>

-The weather, however, didn't plan to make it easy on us.
-Because right then, it began to **snow**.
-It was the beginning of July, Colorado had just gone through a heat wave, it, and the last thing we expected to see was snow.
+A couple hundred feet up, the weather took a drastic turn.
+It was the beginning of July, Colorado had just gone through a heat wave, and the last thing any of else expected to see was.. **snow**.
+Yes, the soft fluffy stuff snowmen are built out of.
 To make matters worse, the ominous thunder clouds were moving in fast and there was the chance we were going to be stuck in a thunderstorm near the top of 14er.
 Not good.

 We made a group decision to go on and eventually reached the top at 1:20 pm.
-We had battled the elements and altitude and won.
+We had overcome the distance, elevation, and altitude.
 It's hard to describe the feeling of accomplishment, joy, and adrenaline that comes from standing at the highest point around you for miles.
 Maybe a picture *is* worth a thousand words :)

 <a href="/static/torreys_victory.jpg"><img src="/static/torreys_victory.jpg" alt="alex le torreys victory" style="display:block; margin-left:auto; margin-right:auto;" width="560px" /></a>

 ###The Climb Down###

-Unfortunately, a member of the team came down with [altitude sickness][2] so we didn't stay long at Torrey's (probably for the best).
-On our descent, it started to, yes, **hail**.
-Luckily, we were semi-prepared with extra pants and rain jackets/ponchos.
+We didn't spend too much time at Torrey's with the skies flashing and thundering near the other mountain peaks.
+A member of the team also came down with [altitude sickness][2] so it was good time to leave.
+On our descent, it began raining lightly.
+A couple minutes later, we were being pelted by, yes, **hail**.
+Luckily, we were semi-prepared with extra pants, gloves, rain jackets, and ponchos.

-A short while later, the hail turned to a **rain** shower, making the rocks really slippery while navigating down the trail.
+The hail eventually subsided into a steady **rain** shower, making the rocks really slippery while navigating down the trail.
 It would not have been fun without our trekking poles.
-To complete the cycle and "tour of the 4 seasons", super **winds** hit us, making our trek along the narrow paths even more dangerous.
+Finally, while still navigating the switchbacks down, super **winds** hit us, making our trek along the narrow paths even more dangerous.

 ###Victory###